ahmed123234/Smart-Farm---Crop-Recommendation-System/README.md

 The SmartFarm Crop Recommendation System is an end-to-end machine learning project designed to advise farmers on the most suitable crop to plant based on soil nutrient profiles ($\text{N, P, K, pH}$) and localized climatic conditions ($\text{temperature, humidity, rainfall}$).
 This classification solution aims to optimize agricultural output, reduce resource waste, and mitigate planting risk, contributing to the field of Precision Agriculture.

-The project follows a full MLOps lifecycle, moving from data analysis and model selection to containerization and local deployment using Docker.
+The project follows a full MLOps lifecycle, moving from data analysis and model selection to containerization and deployment.

+The core of the application is a pre-trained Random Forest Classifier wrapped within a Scikit-learn Pipeline, ensuring reliable, high-performance predictions accessible via a simple RESTful endpoint.
+The entire service is containerized using Docker for seamless deployment across various environments, including local Minikube clusters and cloud platforms like Render Run.

 ## 🌟 Key Features

 * **Data Preparation & EDA**: Comprehensive analysis of the dataset, including feature distribution, balancing checks, and necessary data scaling.

-* **Multi-Model Training**: Compares the performance of three classic classification algorithms: Logistic Regression, K-Nearest Neighbors (KNN), and Random Forest.
+* **Multi-Model Training**: Compares the performance of three classic classification algorithms: Logistic Regression, K-Nearest Neighbors (KNN), Random Forests, Decison Trees and XGBoot.

 * **Hyperparameter Tuning**: Utilizes GridSearchCV on the best-performing model (Random Forest) to find the optimal parameter set, maximizing predictive accuracy.